Roberta MacGlashan

-Roberta MacGlashan was a Sacramento County Supervisor in Sacramento County, California, US.
+Roberta MacGlashan is an American politician who was most recently a county supervisor in Sacramento County, California.

-MacGlashan is a Republican who was elected to the non-partisan Board in November 2004.
-She served on the Citrus Heights City Council from 1997 until 2005, serving as mayor twice and as vice-mayor three times.
+MacGlashan is a Republican who was elected in the 4th district of the non-partisan Board in 2004, and was subsequently elected in 2008 and 2012.
+She previously served on the Citrus Heights City Council from 1997 until 2005, serving as mayor twice and as vice-mayor three times.
 She lives in Gold River with her husband.
-She was a representative on the Sacramento Board of Supervisors, District 4.
-She decided not to seek re-election in 2016 and her replacement took office in Jan.
-2017.
+She decided not to seek re-election in 2016 and her replacement took office in January 2017.